10 Supplements for Women

 You won’t believe the size of these capsules!
 I know, I know – water isn’t really a supplement, but it is amazing what conditions will respond by simply adding water; Headaches, low energy, skin problems, constipation etc. Get into the habit of drinking at least 1.2 litres of water a day.
 (Two water bottles).
 If you are not a naturally thirsty person, attach drinking water to something you do every day.
 Eg drink 600ml of water when taking the dog out for a wee, or when driving to work.
 Start the water habit first before deciding on extra supplements.

 7. Essential Fatty Acids

-The essential fatty acids are a group of substances that are derived from fat in our diet.
+Essential fatty acids are a group of substances that are derived from fat in our diet.
 In our attempt to lose weight, many women choose no-fat or low-fat food, inadvertently reducing these valuable fatty acids from our diet.
 Some of the symptoms of not having sufficient essential fatty acids include; Sore joints, depression, dry hair, brittle nails, dry skin, immune weakness, arthritis, PMS, eczema, asthma, hayfever, acne, psoriasis and high cholesterol.
-Essential fatty acids are also important during pregnancy for the development of a babies nervous system.
+Essential fatty acids are also important during pregnancy for the development of a baby’s nervous system.
 The two main groups of essential fatty acids (and we need both) are the omega 3 fatty acids (EPA), and the omega 6 fatty acids (GLA).
-Dosage (combined) is between 3-6g daily.
+The dosage (combined) is between 3-6g daily.